 - data can be understood and used now and in the future

-- helps researchers find and gain access to data management expertise and infrastructure offered at Monash
+- enable early conversations between researchers and data management expertise and infrastructure providers offered at Monash University

 A data planning process is particularly important in the context of collaborative research projects.
 Researchers may identify areas of potential difficulty or conflict, and these can be resolved with colleagues and collaborators before they escalate into issues.
 Clarifying ownership of data, and ensuring early agreement on technical standards and frameworks across institutions, are an important part of establishing trust and ensuring that a project runs smoothly.

-Data planning is an ongoing process: researchers should review their plan regularly during the life of a research project as data management requirements will evolve.
-Researchers may want to review plans annually, or when there are changes in technology, personnel and research methodologies that have implications for how the research data will be managed.
+Data planning is an ongoing process.
+Researchers should actively review their plan regularly throughout a research project.
+Reviews should also be conducted when there are changes in technology, personnel, or research methodologies that have implications for how the research data will be managed, published and preserved.

 The plan outlining the management of research data should be stored alongside the project’s data documentation and files.